 When you've finished both parts of the driving assessment, the occupational therapist will write a report outlining their observations and providing a professional recommendation.

-This report will be sent back to the GP who asked for you to be assessed.
+This report will be sent back to the health practitioner who asked for you to be assessed.

-The GP will read the report then decide whether or not they consider you medically fit to drive the classes or endorsements that you wish to apply for or renew.
+The health practitioner will read the report then decide whether or not they consider you medically fit to drive the classes or endorsements that you wish to apply for or renew.

-If the GP signs the medical certificate confirming you are fit to drive, you can continue with your driver licensing application.
+If the health practitioner gives you a medical certificate confirming you are fit to drive, you can continue with your driver licensing application.